Honours in Computer Science consists of an additional year of study on top of your existing undergraduate degree in

 Current ANU students

 If you meet the above admission requirements, in the later half of Semester 2 (or of Semester 1 if you start your Honours year in Semester 2) you should email the Honours Convener to discuss your intention to apply for admission to the Honours program.
 You should provide the Honours convener with a copy of your academic results (a transcript or a printout from ISIS) together with a brief note stating that you wish to be considered for admission to the Honours program.
-You will also need to complete an Independent Study Contract in respect of your proposed project and submit it to Student Services (in person: level 2 CSIT Building or by email).
+You will also need to complete an Independent study contract in respect of your proposed project and submit it to Student Services (in person: level 2 CSIT Building or by email).
 You will be notified of the result once your application has been considered.
 If you application is successful, you will be able to enrol in the appropriate courses (see below) via ISIS in the usual way as soon as your Independent Study Contract has been signed by you, your supervisor and the Honours Convener.
 Note that starting Semester 2, 2021, we are trialing to replace the Independent Study Contract with an online project registration form.
 Once you identified a project and a supervisor from the School of Computing (or Adjunct) who agrees to supervise you for a 24 unit Honours project, please complete the project registration form.
 You do not need to complete an Independent Study Contract.